Skip to content

 }));

-This function type guards the env.<mode>.ts, which serves as the env configuration for @brandingbrand/fsapp.
+This function type guards the env.<mode>.ts, which serves as the env configuration for your chosen ENV provider.
 For more detailed information, please refer to the Environment Configuration guide.

 type: function defineEnv<T>(env: T): T